dr4fters/dr4ft/README.md

 Be a part of this project!
 You can run the test using the following.

-1. Install dependencies from package.json by running `npm install`
+1. Install dependencies from package.json by running `npm ci`
 2. Run the test via `npm test`
 3. Make some fun new modules!